-Following obtaining his Masters in Public Administration from Harvard University of USA in 2012, Mr. Belal devoted his career towards furthering Bangladesh's advocacy for diplomacy, disarmament and justice for the victims.
-His quest for working for peace and justice took a boost when he was appointed as Bangladesh Ambassador to the Netherlands with residence in The Hague-the city of peace and justice.
+Following obtaining his master's in public administration from Harvard University of USA in 2012, Mr. Belal devoted his career towards furthering Bangladesh's advocacy for diplomacy, disarmament and justice for the victims.
+His quest for working for peace and justice took a boost when he was appointed as Bangladesh Ambassador to the Netherlands with residence in The Hague - the city of peace and justice in April 2014.

-In his role as Bangladesh Ambassador to the Netherlands, Ambassador Belal has been working as Bangladesh Permanent Representative to the International Criminal Court (ICC), Organization for the Prohibition of Chemical Weapons (OPCW), Permanent Court of Arbitration (PCA), Common Fund for Commodity (CFC), etc.
+In his role as Bangladesh Ambassador to the Netherlands, Ambassador Belal has had the opportunity to work as Bangladesh Permanent Representative to the International Criminal Court (ICC), Organization for the Prohibition of Chemical Weapons (OPCW), Permanent Court of Arbitration (PCA), Common Fund for Commodity (CFC) etc.